... ...

 “I’m calling about our invoice dated [the date] which is overdue and would like to know when we can expect to receive your payment?”.

-A calm voice from you will prevent the customer becoming defensive.
-Most people will be apologetic and let you know when they expect to pay.
-[A few might come up with some excuse as to why they are not going to pay it; you may end up having to take this dispute to the local courts if it's a decent amount.]
+A few might come up with some excuse as to why they are not going to pay it; you may end up having to take this dispute to the local courts if it's a decent amount.

 If the customer gives you an expected date in the future, add a time to your calendar to check your bank on that date (or the day after) for their payment.

-If payment still hasn't come through, ring them again (right away)
+If payment still hasn't come through, ring them again (right away).

-Second Phone Call Contact
+Second Phone Call Contact to collect overdue payment

 “Hello, this is [your name] calling from [your business].

-I’m calling about our invoice and the payment you said you’d make on [date] but it hasn’t come through yet.
+I’m calling about our invoice and the payment you said you’d make on [date], but it hasn’t come through yet.

-I am phoning to check if there is a problem? "
+I am phoning to check if there is a problem?"

 They will most likely give you an explanation why they haven't been able to pay and give you another date/time frame.

-Check on that date and ring again.. this will make them aware that you are not going to forget about it.
+Check on that date and ring again... this will make them aware that you are not going to forget about it.

-Let them know interest will start accruing.
+Let them know interest will start accruing on the overdue amount.

 Further down this page are the details for calculating interest.